-States have cut funding for tobacco prevention programs 12 percent this year, to the lowest level since 1999, according to a new report that a coalition of public health groups released Wednesday.
+States cut funding for state tobacco prevention programs more than 15 percent this year, pushing it further than ever below federally recommended levels, according to a report that a coalition of public health groups is releasing Wednesday.

-They will collect $25.6 billion in tobacco taxes and legal settlements from the tobacco industry this fiscal year.
-But they will spend just 1.8 percent of that, or $456.7 million, on programs to prevent or stop tobacco use, according to the report released by the Campaign for Tobacco-Free Kids, the American Cancer Society, and several other groups.
+States will collect more than $25 billion in a combination of tobacco taxes and legal settlements from the tobacco industry this fiscal year.
+They will spend about 2.3 percent of that on programs to prevent or stop tobacco use, the report says.

-The largest U.S. tobacco company, Altria Group Inc. _ based in Richmond, Va., and maker of Skoal smokeless tobacco and top-selling Marlboro cigarettes _ pays a majority of that.
-States should use more of the settlement money for youth smoking prevention and health-related initiatives, said Altria spokesman David Sutton.
+The largest U.S. tobacco company, Altria Group Inc. _ based in Richmond, Va., and maker of Skoal chewing tobacco and top-selling Marlboros _ pays a majority of that.
+Spokesman David Sutton said states should use more of the settlement money for youth smoking prevention and health-related initiatives.